IgnacioGarron/IgnacioGarron.github.io/research.md

     - Code for replication will be available soon!

 - Vulnerable Funding in the Global Economy (with H. Chuliá and J.M.
 Uribe). **R&R Journal of Banking and Finance**.
+(Working paper version: Research Institute of Applied Economics Working Paper 2021/06.)

     - Presented at the EEA-ESEM 2021 and the 27th German Finance Association.

     - [Additional JMP (international finance)!](/assets/Chulia_Garron_Uribe_2023.pdf)

 - Monitoring Daily Unemployment at Risk (with H. Chuliá and J.M.
-Uribe). **Submitted.**
+Uribe). **Submitted.** (Working paper version: Research Institute of Applied Economics Working Paper 2022/11.)

     - Presented at the 42nd International Symposium on Forecasting, University of Oxford.